mgroov/CS579-ReverseEngineering/Week3.md

 #### Mitigations (Have you discovered anything that could be used to fix this infection?)

 #### Evidence (How did you find each of the above?
 You can mention here any work you did that did not yield any results.)
+ First I ran strings then saw that the file was poining to a website as well as some specific files.
+The lack of imports implied that the file is packed.

 ## Lab 3-2